Empirical Bayes When Estimation Precision Predicts Parameters: Model and proposed method

-For instance, the standard parametric empirical Bayes method models $G_{(i)}$ as i.i.d.
-Gaussian, $G_{ (0)} \sim \Norm(m_0, s_0^2)$ \citep{morris1983parametric}.
-Following the recipe \eqref{eq:empirical_bayes_rule}, this approach estimates $P_0$ by estimating its mean and variance $ (m_0, s_0^2)$.
-Henceforth, we shall refer to this method as \indepgauss.
-State-of-the-art empirical Bayes methods \citep{jiang2020general,gilraine2020new,soloff2021multivariate} relax the parametric assumptions on $G_{(0)}$ and estimate $G_{(0)}$ with \emph {nonparametric maximum likelihood} (\npmle).
-We refer to this method as \indepnpmle.
-The ``\textsc{independent}'' here emphasizes that they assume prior independence.

-Despite being convenient for estimating $P_0$, prior independence may be economically implausible, statistically rejected, and even decision-theoretically harmful.
-We illustrate this with an empirical application to the Opportunity Atlas.
-There, one published measure of economic mobility defines the economic mobility of a Census tract ($\theta_i$) as the probability that a relatively poor Black child from tract $i$ grows up to be relatively rich.
-More precisely, $\theta_i$ is the probability of family income ranking in the top 20 percentiles of the national income distribution, for a Black individual growing up in tract $i$ whose parents are at the 25\th {} national income percentile.
+Despite its convenience, precision independence may be economically implausible; imposing it may cause empirical Bayes methods to underperform.
+We illustrate this with an application to the Opportunity Atlas \citep{chetty2018opportunity}.
+There, one published measure of economic mobility $\theta_i$ of tract $i$ defines it as the probability that a Black individual becomes relatively high-income (i.e., having family income in the top 20 percentiles nationally) after growing up relatively poor in tract $i$ (i.e., with parents at the 25\th {} percentile nationally).

-Intuitively, Census tracts with more low-income Black households should have \emph{more precise} estimates of $\theta_i$, simply because there is a larger sample size to estimate $\theta_i$.
-However, we might also expect that these Census tracts are on average poorer and are less likely to generate favorable outcomes for low-income Black children than wealthier tracts.
+Intuitively, Census tracts with more low-income Black households should have {more precise} estimates of $\theta_i$, simply because there is a larger sample size to estimate $\theta_i$.
+However, it is likely that these tracts are also on average poorer and are thus less economically mobile.
 Thus, these Census tracts should have smaller $\sigma_i$ but also lower $\theta_i$, meaning that $(\sigma_i, \theta_i)$ are positively correlated.